 Remember, only a doctor can properly diagnose the cause of your shortness of breath.

-If you see a doctor about shortness of breath, they’ll start by looking for any underlying health conditions that may be causing the problem.
-If they identify a specific cause, they’ll recommend suitable treatment.
+If you talk with a doctor about shortness of breath, they typically test you for underlying health conditions that may be causing the problem.
+If they identify a specific cause, they can recommend suitable treatment.

 Medications for shortness of breath